SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell

 6. Powershell command to Create Outbound Firewall rule for UDP Port

-7. List of all the noun commands which has “Firewall” word
+7. List of all the noun commands which has the “Firewall” word

-We need to load the Windows Firewall Module as shown in the command line.
-Ensure that you run all these following commands with Windows PowerShell ISE as administrator.
+We must load the Windows Firewall Module as shown in the command line.
+Ensure that you run all these following commands as an administrator on Windows PowerShell ISE.

 PS C:\Windows\system32> Import-Module NetSecurity

-GCM command will give us a List of all the noun commands which has “Firewall” word.
-More Detailed Table of available commands at the bottom of the post.
+The GCM command will give us a List of all the noun commands with the word “Firewall.”
+A more Detailed Table of available commands is at the bottom of the post.

 PS C:\Windows\system32> gcm -noun *Firewall*